verse-lab/greta/lib/README.md

 - [ ] **Intersection**
      - [x] Update based on revised data structures
      - [x] Renaming to be indicative of original grammar nonterminals
-     - [ ] Simplify based on linkage between states - Yunjeong WIP
+     - [ ] Simplify based on linkage between states - _Considered part of epsilon intro_ - Yunjeong WIP
            - I.e., if e0 -> e1 and transitions repeat with only these differing, then simplify with e0

 - [x] **Converter from TA to CFG** - (_Skip at Impl level_)